-The original typescript of this book was discovered among Anthony Burgess’s papers in house in Bracciano, Italy, where he lived and worked in the 1970s.
-The house and its contents were undisturbed for more than 25 yeas until Liana Burgess (Anthony’s widow) decided to dispose of the property in 2005 and transfered its contents to the newly created Anthony Burgess Foundation in Manchester.
+The unpublished typescript of this book was discovered among Anthony Burgess’s papers his house in Bracciano, Italy, where he lived and worked in the 1970s.
+The house and its contents were undisturbed for more than 25 years until Liana Burgess (Anthony’s widow) decided to dispose of the property in 2003 and transferred the extensive archive to the International Anthony Burgess Foundation in Manchester.

 Author: Anthony Burgess